On-site independent evaluation of saddle fit for any brand of saddle. Includes:

 *Adjusting a non-flocked saddle (foam, western, etc.) is limited to suggestions for pads and shims or possibly a conversion to wool panels if applicable.

 *The dynamic part of a saddle fit cannot be completed if the horse is injured, lame, “off,” or if the rider is not available.
 Please call to reschedule if you notice the horse is “off” before our appointment time or if the rider will not be available.
-Otherwise, I will expect to proceed with a static fit for the reduced fee of $75.
+Otherwise, I will expect to proceed with a static fit only for $65.

 When to call an independent saddle fitter: